 Counselors see a lot of anxious, depressed, unhappy people.
 Happiness seems to have some common features, but each person’s pain can come in a host of hues.
 One recurring theme is that this person is not getting their needs met in their relationships.

-By relationships I am not thinking of strictly or exclusively of those primarily romantic and sexual relationships.
+By relationships, I am not thinking of strictly or exclusively of those primarily romantic and sexual relationships.
 Sometimes it is friendships that let people down, or it might be that relationship with family and friends.
-Your relationship with coworker’s could be unsupportive or downright hostile.
+Your relationship with coworkers could be unsupportive or downright hostile.
 You look to others for emotional support, to get those social and emotional needs met and there is something lacking.

 Some of you have wounds from childhood.
 Parents who were neglectful or even abusive.
 Even parents who try really hard are not always successful at meeting their children’s needs.
 Parents who had their own wounds don’t have “it” to give.
-Some parents are to sick or stressed to attend to their children’s needs.
+Some parents are too sick or stressed to attend to their children’s needs.

 You thought your partner could make you feel happy.

 Most people have unmet emotional needs.
 The quest to get your needs met is part of that American dream – the pursuit of happiness.
 People with large unmet needs rush into relationships faster than those who have most of their needs met.

 In the early stages of a relationship, you probably were getting your needs met.
 That other person had a genuine interest in you.
 If they did anything that made you feel good about yourself or about life, you could easily be convinced that you had finally found the key to a happy life.
 They probably thought the same thing.
 Then something went wrong.